UCSF-CBI/rstudio-server-controller/README.md

 alice, your personal RStudio Server is available on <http://127.0.0.1:51172> from this machine (alice-notebook).
 Any R session started times out after being idle for 120 minutes.
-WARNING: You now have 10 minutes to connect to the RStudio Server and start the R session before everything times out.
+WARNING: You now have 10 minutes, until 2022-03-11 13:30:33-08:00, to connect and log in to the RStudio Server before everything times out.
 ```

 The RStudio Server can then be accessed via the web browser at